 It is important to create a Will to be sure that your assets are divided the way that you want them to be after you pass away.
-Making a clear, up-to-date Will helps to avoid conflict and complications after you are gone, making everything easier on your loved ones as they go through the grieving process.
+Hiring a capable wills lawyer is very important, because making a clear, up-to-date Will helps to avoid conflict and complications after you are gone, making everything easier on your loved ones as they go through the grieving process.

 Naming an Executor

-When choosing an executor for your will, it is important to understand the responsibilities that they will be required to take on.
+When choosing an executor for your will, rest assured that our wills lawyer will outline to the executor the importance of the responsibilities that they will be required to take on.
 Some Executor responsibilities that don’t immediately come to mind include: